 Phase 2

-Find our Engagement Team on campus!
-Throughout Spring 2025, we’ll be on U of T’s St. George campus to talk to you about the UTSG 2040 Campus Plan.
-We recently popped up at the Science Rendezvous Saturday, May 10th, and will be at the upcoming Alumni Reunion on Saturday, May 31st and Spring Convocation.
-Come find our booth and learn more!
+Throughout 2025, we’ll be on U of T’s St. George campus to talk to you about the UTSG 2040 Campus Plan.
+We popped up at the Science Rendezvous on Saturday, May 10th; Alumni Reunion on Saturday, May 31st; and Convocation on Thursday, June 12th.

 Upcoming Engagement Opportunities